wumenghan/Low-traffic-browser-screen-sharing/main_project/README.md

 * Therefore, it's impossible to embed Youtube.
 * Solution: use [video.js](https://videojs.com/) to load video in the same page.

+## Keynotes:
+Simulate mouse events on video player
+* Have to use "mousedown" and "mouseup", not "click" event
+* Must pass the correct clicking XY, not 0,0
+* The target is the canvas (created by videojs-panorama), not the video

 ## TODO:
 * Simulate mouse cursor